Schedule

 PS 15: The Roberto Clemente School

-Literacy Through the Arts is taught to students in Kindergarten, First and Second Grades by Briget Villanueva and Rathi Varma.
+Literacy Through the Arts is taught by Teaching Artist Brynne O'Rourke to students in Kindergarten and Teaching Artist Briget Villanueva to Grades 1 & 2.

 Information